-Digital Trainer Daniel Morris took over as event organiser for the 2017 showcase, with ambitious plans to grow it into a star-studded extravaganza that would celebrate the young people’s incredible hard work and drive.
+Digital Trainer Daniel Morris was event organiser for this showcase, with ambitious plans to grow it into a star-studded extravaganza that would celebrate the young people’s incredible hard work and drive.

 One of the essential criteria was that the venue had a range of spaces to accommodate the varying requirements of the day – from dressing rooms to a creche for people attending with children – that also offered a sophisticated AV system and on-site support to ensure a seamless event.
 Not only that, with a roster of prestigious donors, it was important that the venue was an authentic and high-quality reflection of the charity, event and hard work of the young people involved.

 A venue that delivers

 Glaziers Hall met all the criteria and more, providing six of its unique event spaces free of charge to the worthwhile cause.
 The main Banqueting Hall provided a stunning space for fashion show, complete with catwalk, whilst the Bridge and Thames rooms were chosen as male/female dressing rooms.
 The Court room offered childcare so parents were free to enjoy the day and the River Room was a space for the performers to network, drink and refuel on doughnuts donated by rapper ASAP Rocky.
 The River Room also provided the opportunity for guests to admire the unique, dramatic views of the London skyline from across the water.

 Glaziers Hall’s brand-new, state-of-the-art AV system ensured the event’s lighting, audio and video was of a high standard, with Glaziers Hall offering expert advice and even extra equipment, and the fully-staffed cloakroom meant each guest could securely store their belongings.